Ravnur-Inc/ams-api-replacement-demo-app/docs/app-migration.md

    * Remember the host name of your RMS streaming endpoint, as you will need to use it as the new origin for your CDN
    * In the "Host Name" text box, specify your CDN domain name (for AMS, it's the AMS streaming endpoint hostname), and then click "Save"
      ![Change endpoint host name](img/endpoints-console-changed.PNG)
-   > [!NOTE] Without completing this step, your application will generate streaming links with the RMS domain.
-To avoid this, we recommend that your app continues using the AMS API in the production environment until this step is completed.
+   > [!NOTE] Without completing this step, your application may generate streaming links with the RMS origin domain instead of your CDN domain.
+It is because RMS API returns it to your application as a streaming endpoint hostname.
 2. Repoint your application to use RMS API
-   After this step your application will create all new videos in RMS instead of AMS, but their links will not work until the next step is completed.
-However, you don't need to migrate them in RMS Console since they are already in RMS.
+   After this step your application will create all new videos in RMS instead of AMS, but their links will not work from CDN until the next step is completed.
-3. Replace origin in your CDN
+3. Change your CDN origin
-   If you use your custom CDN you might know better how to configure it.
-Here we explain how you can do it for CDN which belong to existing AMS streaming endpoint
    * Navigate to your AMS Streaming Endpoint CDN profile
-     * In the Azure portal, go to your AMS account → Endpoints.
-     * Select the endpoint you use for streaming.
-     * Navigate to its CDN profile.
    * Select the endpoint routed to your AMS endpoint. ![Ams endpoint location](img/cdn-update-1.png)
    * Change the origin to your RMS streaming domain (it matches the RMS API endpoint domain). ![Change CDN origin](img/cdn-update-2.png)
    * Wait for the origin change to propagate in the CDN.
 This can take a while.
-To ensure that the new origin is available, you can check the URL in a browser: "https://{CDN domain}/console".
+To ensure that the new origin is available, you can check the URL in a browser: "https://{your custom CDN domain}/console".
+4. Purge your CDN cache.
+   Your CDN contains cached AMS manifests with AMS segments URLs.
+And if some of segments are not in cache it will go to RMS which does not recognize such URLs.
+That's why please purge your CDN cache to ensure that all your VODs are correctly streamed.